-February Is Beat The Heat Month And You Can Spay And Neuter Cats At A Discount
+February Is ‘Beat The Heat Month’ And You Can Spay And Neuter Cats At A Discount

-February is Beat the Heat Month and it has nothing to do with the weather.
-Beat the Heat is orchestrated by PetSmart Charities and is an orchestrated, joint effort with humane societies, clinics and shelters to provide low-cost spay and neuter services for dog and cat owners.
+February is Beat the Heat Month, and it has nothing to do with the weather.
+Beat the Heat is orchestrated by PetSmart Charities and is an orchestrated, joint effort with humane societies, clinics, and shelters to provide low-cost spay and neuter services for dog and cat owners.
 Those who want to spay or neuter their cats and dogs before spring and summer will find that February is the perfect time to get pets fixed at an affordable price.
 Clinics nationwide have partnered with PetSmart Charities and participate in Beat the Heat Month.
 Check the website for information and participating clinics in your local area.
 Watch the videos in the playlist above for more information regarding spaying and neutering pets and the benefits of doing so.
 According to PetSmart Charities, they have subsidized more than 1.4 million spay and neuter surgeries since 2009.

 You can “beat the heat” of Kitten Season if you spay and neuter cats before warm weather. #spayneuter pic.twitter.com/QirfmxUAl6